On behalf of The Law Office of Gustavo E. Frances, P.A.

 Our Fort Lauderdale readers probably know that certain criminal allegations have the ability to stir up emotions in the public more than others.
 Sex crimes are one type of charge that would definitely fall within this category.
 The problem for most people is that media reports often have the effect of convicting a defendant in the court of public opinion before the criminal justice process even has a chance to play out.
 It is exactly these types of circumstances, however, when all of us must remember that every person charged with a crime has certain rights which need to be protected.

-A former employee for the city of Fort Lauderdale has found himself involved in the criminal justice system, and the crimes he is charged with are just the type that have the potential to get the public riled up.
+A former employee for the city of Fort Lauderdale has found himself involved in the criminal justice system, and the crimes he is charged with are just the type that has the potential to get the public riled up.
 According to the reports, this 47-year-old man, who was employed by the city as a part-time lifeguard, is facing 40 counts of possession of child pornography.
 He was arrested on March 19 and held on $50,000 bail.
 He was fired by the city almost immediately.

 It was not initially clear how the police came about investigating this man.
 However, the reports indicate that a search warrant was executed at his apartment, and the search allegedly turned up computer files containing the illegal property.